qarmin/czkawka/README.md

 ![CLI](https://user-images.githubusercontent.com/41945903/93716816-0bbcfd80-fb72-11ea-8d31-4c87cc2abe6d.png)

 ## Speed
-Since Czkawka is written in Rust and aims to be a faster alternative for FSlint written in Python, we need to compare speed of these two tools.
+Since Czkawka is written in Rust and aims to be a faster alternative to FSlint (written in Python), we need to compare the speed of these two tools.

-I prepared a directory and performed a check without any folder exceptions(I removed all directories from FSlint and Czkawka from other tabs than Include Directory) which contained 176 056 files and 22194 folders and 88436 duplicated files in 52330 groups which took 6,2 GB.
+I prepared a directory and performed a test without any folder exceptions(I removed all directories from FSlint and Czkawka from other tabs than Include Directory) which contained 176 056 files and 22194 folders and 88436 duplicated files in 52330 groups worth 6,2 GB.

-The first run reads the file entry and caches it so this step is mostly limited by disk performance.
-In the second run the cache helps so searching is sometimes faster(with a small amount of duplicates it's even 10x faster).
+The first run reads every file entry and saves it to cache, so this step is limited mostly by disk performance.
+In the second run the cache helps it, so searching is sometimes faster (with few duplicates even 10x faster).

 Duplicate Checker(Version 0.1.4)